 So light is the source of it all.
 Photography is Greek.
 Some people say it means painting with light, but it really means the light paints so the light is the artist and the source of our images.

-Let me repeat that, because it is so important:
+Let me repeat that, because it is so vital to understand exposure:

-Quite logically, the higher the light level in our scene is, the brighter the image will get, if you don’t change any camera settings.
+Quite logically, the brighter your scene is, the brighter the image will get, if you don’t change any camera settings.

-To get into the camera, the light that is reflected by the scene we want to photograph, passes through the lens.
-In that lens is a hole that is variable in size, giving us the option to block some of the light and therefore reduce brightness of the image.
+To get into the camera, the light of the scene we want to photograph, passes through the lens.
+In that lens is a hole, called aperture.
+The aperture is variable in size, giving us the option to block some of the light and therefore reduce brightness of the image.

-Compare that to a window with blinds.
+Compare the aperture to a window with blinds.
 The more you close the blinds, the more light will be blocked and the darker the room will get.
-Analogical: the more you close the aperture, the less light will enter your camera, the darker your image will get.
+Same with the light that enters the camera.

-After the light passes the aperture, it’s almost at it’s destination, the camera sensor.
+After the light passes the aperture, it almost reached it’s destination, the camera sensor.
 Before it can start exposing the sensor, it is blocked by a “door” (shutter).
 Just like with a real door, if you open it, you will let light in.
 To open that door in our camera, we have to press the shutter button.